KyimaLiaru/Capstone-Project/README.md

 │   ├── Training
 │   │   ├── model.py
 │   │   └── preprocess_data.py
+│   ├── Resource (A folder where SoundFont .sf2 files shoule be saved) │   │   └── Vintage Dreams Waves v2.sf2
 │   ├── Result
 │   │   ├── Midi (A folder where generated output in .mid files are saved) │   │   ├── npy (A folder where generated output in .npy files are saved)